 Victoza, for the treatment of diabetes, and later as Saxenda, for weight loss.
-Liraglutide has a half-life of 13-15 hours.
+Liraglutide has a halflife of 13-15 hours.
 15

-- 46. Various active ingredients fall within the GLP-1 RA class of drugs, including semaglutide (marketed by Novo as Ozempic, Wegovy, and Rybelsus), liraglutide (marketed by Novo as Saxenda, Victoza, and in combination with insulin as Xultophy 100/3.6), tirzepatide (marketed by Eli Lilly as Mounjaro and Zepbound), dulaglutide (marketed by Eli Lilly as Trulicity), exenatide (marketed by various companies as Byetta, Bydureon, and Bydureon BCise), albiglutide (formerly marketed by GlaxoSmithKline as Tanzeum), and lixisenatide (marketed by Sanofi as Adlyxin and in combination with insulin as Soliqua 100/33). - 47.
-GLP-1 RAs are recognized by the U.S. Food & Drug Administration ("FDA") to constitute a "class" of drugs based on similarities in their mechanisms of action, physiologic effects, and chemical structure.
-16 Defendants likewise recognize that their GLP-1 RAs are members of the same class.
-17 - 48.
-Medications within the GLP-1 RA class of drugs mimic the activities of physiologic docs/35/NC103548935/Prot_002.pdf ("[1]he tolerability and safety profile [of semaglutide] was overall consistent with... the GLP-1 RA class in general.").
+- Various active ingredients fall within the GLP-1 RA class of drugs, including 45. semaglutide (marketed by Novo as Ozempic, Wegovy, and Rybelsus), liraglutide (marketed by Novo as Saxenda, Victoza, and in combination with insulin as Xultophy 100/3.6), tirzepatide (marketed by Eli Lilly as Mounjaro and Zepbound), dulaglutide (marketed by Eli Lilly as Trulicity), exenatide (marketed by various companies as Byetta, Bydureon, and Bydureon BCise), albiglutide (formerly marketed by GlaxoSmithKline as Tanzeum), and lixisenatide (marketed by Sanofi as Adlyxin and in combination with insulin as Soliqua 100/33). - GLP-1 RAs are recognized by the U.S. Food & Drug Administration ("FDA") to 46. constitute a "class" of drugs based on similarities in their mechanisms of action, physiologic effects, and chemical structure.
+16 Defendants likewise recognize that their GLP-1 RAs are members of the same class. - 47.
+Medications within the GLP-1 RA class of drugs mimic the activities of physiologic GLP-1 in numerous ways, including attaching to GLP-1 receptors, sending various signals in the